ShorTie8/Arduino_IDE/README.md

 What it does is use github to get all the various programs.
 Compiles them and builds the IDE in 1 simple script .. :)~

+Normally, Update_git is the only 1 needed to be un-rem'd The rest are mainly for if your playing with the sources, and my debug, lol.

 ### Usage
 ```
 sudo ./Arduino_IDE_builder.bash